jmvan/nfl-rushing/README.md

 npm run start
 ```

-Navigating to the browser page will allow you to view the webapp.
+Navigating to the browser page will allow you to view the web app.
 ```
 http://localhost:3000/
 ```